hashicorp/consul/plugin/log/README.md

 ## Description

 By just using *log* you dump all queries (and parts for the reply) on standard output.
 Options exist to tweak the output a little.
+The date/time prefix on log lines is RFC3339 formatted with milliseconds.

-Note that for busy servers this will incur a performance hit.
+Note that for busy servers logging will incur a performance hit.

 ## Syntax